Ekaterina-hub140/Ekaterina/README.md

  8)Minimum Spanning Tree - algorythmic problem.
 To solve it you need to Create a program which takes a connected, undirected graph with weights and outputs the minimum spanning tree of the graph i.e., a subgraph that is a tree, contains all the vertices, and the sum of its weights is the least possible.

  9)Eulerian Path.
 One more algorythmic problem, decided to train myself a bit in this field.
 The task is the following: create a program which will take as an input a graph and output either a Eulerian path or a Eulerian cycle, or state that it is not possible.
 A Eulerian Path starts at one node and traverses every edge of a graph through every node and finishes at another node.
 A Eulerian cycle is a eulerian Path that starts and finishes at the same node

+ 10)Company Manager Program
+It's a Python program that implements an employee hierarchy using an abstract class and subclasses for different types of employees.
+The program includes a Company class that allows you to manage employees by hiring, firing, and raising their salaries.
+Created mostly to show usage of OOP in Python

 For the site sample please, see my other repository (Blog-Django2)